-Make-up exams are given at the discretion of the instructor.
+Make-up exams, quizzes and/or tests are given at the discretion of the instructor.
 They are generally given only in medical emergencies or severe personal crises.
 Some missed activities may not be able to be accommodated.
 Please consult with your instructor.

-Attendance / Participation
+Attendance